realbakari/Bakari-Mustafa-Site/_posts/2021-09-08-how-to-set-up-a-public-profile-for-your-business-on-snapchat.md

 * Add content like Lenses, Stories, and Highlights to the Public Profile from the Snapchat app.
 * All users are now able to find, engage with, and subscribe to the Public Profile.

-## Conclusion

 If your target audience includes typical Snapchat user demographics, creating a public profile is likely to be a smart choice for your business.
-Although you certainly don’t have to leverage all of the features, at the least, Snapchat recommends posting snaps or stories a few times a week to keep your audience engaged.
+Although you certainly don’t have to use all of the features, at the least, Snapchat recommends posting snaps or stories a few times a week to keep your audience engaged.